halocxent/terminal-browser/README.md

 # terminal-browser
-a simple terminal based browser writed in python
+a simple terminal based browser writen in python

 Simple how to use